majazaloznik/PH.13.02.FS/README.md

 Using census microdata collected in the IPUMS-International database we summarise the types of households in which the elderly live using  two typologies:

-*  the household composition based on family nuclei, and
+* http://www.ntvspor.net/canli-yayinthe household composition based on family nuclei, and
 * the intergenerational structure of the household.

 ## Data Import